dfyz011/bandcamp-wishlist-autoplayer/readme.md

 - Track progress bar
 - Link to track
 - Link to album
+- Bugs with i18n because some stuff creating in js
 - Add support for album queue
 - Dark theme support for popup